 DNA is a polymer!
-But, In a systems or materials context DNA has so far been mostly overlooked regarding its impact for systems design based on its polymer properties.
+But, in a systems or materials context, the polymer properties of DNA have so far been mostly overlooked regarding their potential impact as a design criterion.
 We want to change this.

-Overall, DNA offers unprecedented opportunities with regard to precision design of interactions through sequence control, for the design of nanoscale objects, for controlling molecular or fueled switches, or even computation, but, much can be done by going beyond classical supramolecular duplex hybridization and by exploring uncharted DNA territory.
+Overall, DNA offers unprecedented opportunities with regard to precision design of interactions through sequence control, for the design of nanoscale objects, for controlling molecular or fueled switches, or even computation, but, much can be done by going beyond classical supramolecular duplex hybridization.

 We have been taking a fresh look at DNA nanoscience and borrow concepts from polymer and colloid science to create new types of equilibrium and non-equilibrium self-assembling system.
 We connect those to a materials level and research for instance on phase-seperation processes, protocells, and mechanical materials with unusual mechanical adaptiveness.
 To this end we develop also new synthesis and living polymerization methods.
 Our work in the DNA field feeds strongly into the various other research topics.

 This research has been continuously supported by two ERC Grants.